 Lieff Cabraser has litigated and resolved thousands of individual lawsuits and hundreds of class and group actions, including some of the most important civil cases in the United States over the past four decades.
-We have assisted our clients in recovering over \$122 billion in verdicts and settlements.
+We have assisted our clients in recovering over \$124 billion in verdicts and settlements.
 Twenty-eight cases have been resolved for over \$1 billion; another 54 have resulted in verdicts or settlements at or in excess of \$100 million.

 The National Law Journal has recognized Lieff Cabraser as one of the nation's top plaintiffs' law firms for fourteen years, and we are a member of its Plaintiffs' Hot List Hall of Fame, "representing the best qualities of the plaintiffs' bar and demonstrating unusual dedication and creativity."
 The National Law Journal separately recognized Lieff Cabraser as one of the "50 Leading Plaintiffs Firms in America."
+In December 2019, The American Lawyer included Lieff Cabraser in its "Top 50 Litigation Departments in the U.S.," the only all-plaintiff-side litigation firm included among the firms recognized.
+In March of 2020, Benchmark Litigation named Lieff Cabraser its "California Plaintiff Firm of the Year."

-In September of 2019, Law360 once again named Lieff Cabraser a "California Powerhouse" for litigation after naming our firm its "Class Action Firm of the Year" in January 2019.
+In September of 2019, Law360 named Lieff Cabraser a "California Powerhouse" for litigation after naming our firm its "Class Action Firm of the Year" in January 2019.
 In July of 2019, Public Justice awarded Lieff Cabraser its "Trial Lawyer of the Year" award.
 In March 2019, Benchmark Litigation selected Lieff Cabraser as its "California Plaintiff Firm of the Year" and we were 2018 finalists for Benchmark's "Plaintiff Law Firm of the Year."
 Lieff Cabraser has 21 lawyers named to the "Best Lawyers in America" 2020 listing, and The National Law Journal awarded our firm its 2019 "Elite Trial Lawyer" awards in the fields of Consumer Protection and Cybersecurity/Data Breach.
 We had 38 firm lawyers named to the 2019 Super Lawyers "Super Lawyer" and "Rising Star" lists, and were named the Daily Journal's "California Lawyers of the Year 2018" as well as having eight lawyers named to Benchmark's "40 and Under Hot List 2018."